Horfi/Image_captioning/README.md

 To train the model with your own dataset:

 1. Download and place the Flickr8k dataset (or another image captioning dataset) in the `data/` directory
+2. In data folder there is a file named  "Link_to_download_data.txt" navigate to it and there u can find the instruction where and how to downlaod the data
-2. Navigate to the backend/models directory
+3. Navigate to the backend/models directory
-3. Run the training script:
+4. Run the training script:

 ```bash
 cd backend/models